Friday, October 27, 2017

 AU Vocal Masterclass Faculty

-Professor Francis is a crossover singer who performs in classical, musical theater, and jazz styles.
+Professor Francis is a soprano who regularly performs in classical, musical theater, and jazz styles.
 She teaches AU’s Contemporary Vocal Lab and is sought-after as a choral and vocal clinician and choral conductor.
 Francis is certified in Somatic Voicework through Jeanette Lovetri and the Institute for Contemporary Commercial Music Vocal Pedagogy.
+Read more.

-Professor Williamson is a conductor, composer, clinician, and scholar.
+Professor Richard Williamson Director of Choral Activities, is a conductor, composer, clinician, and scholar.
 His choirs have appeared on four continents and performed in a variety of professional venues.
 Their most recent recognition is being selected as a semifinalist ensemble for The American Prize.
 Dr. Williamson won a Fulbright Fellowship to work with choral music at the Conservatorio Nacional de la Música in Lima, Peru, in 2014.
 He made his Carnegie Hall debut conducting Rutter’s Requiem in May 2016.
 Williamson’s compositions are published by Lorenz Corporation, Shawnee Press, Beckenhorst Press, and others.
+Read More.

-We invite you, your family, and your voice or choral teacher to come learn more about our programs, enjoy our welcoming campus and dinner, and hear an inspiring concert.
+We invite you, your family, and your voice or choral teacher to come learn more about our programs, meet our faculty, hear our students, and enjoy our welcoming campus and dinner.
 Here’s what the afternoon holds for you:

 AU Vocal Masterclass Schedule